-Our Student Program: Bush Training
+Our Experience Program: Bush Training

 Zangarna Farm offers extraordinary wildlife diversity such as giraffe, kudu, impala, warthog and zebra to name but a few.
 Part of your voluntary work will include monitoring the movement of mammals.
 To do so, you will identify the various species and determine farm population sex and age demographics.

 Immerse yourself in the fascinating birdlife and recognize the sights and sounds of some of the 250 bird species found on our farm.